The top chef who came to taste the lobster nouveau in N.B.

 In theory, the catch being promoted was lobster.
 But perhaps the bigger catch was the world-class chef who was touting its quality.

-Twenty-five years ago, French chef Paul Bocuse was in New Brunswick to check out the lobster nouveau, or the first lobsters caught in the spring.
+In the spring of 1994, French chef Paul Bocuse was in New Brunswick to check out the lobster nouveau, or the first lobsters caught in the spring.